ramizmammadli/Pandas-US-Soccer-League-Analysis/README.md

 ### About dataset:
 - Dataset includes:
-  - Football club which the footballers play for,
+  - Football clubs which the footballers play for,
   - Last name and first name of footballers,
   - Position of footballers,
   - Base salary and guaranteed compensation of footballers.